 Hydrochloride vs. Sulfate

 Astute owners might notice a difference between brands of supplements.
 Glucosamine comes in two “flavors,” if you will: glucosamine hydrochloride and glucosamine sulfate.
-The sulfate version is the most common one out there.
+The sulfate version used to be the most common one out there.
 Why?
 It’s easier for your dog to digest.